Papishushi/ScapeCore/README.md

     ./scapecore-installer "module name" "another module name" ...

-In this example only the basic ScapeCore is installed:
+In this example, only the basic ScapeCore is installed:

      ./scapecore-installer